HectorMG02/Sentisis-Challenge/README.md

         (ok) 2- The table is sorted by release date (most recent first).

-        3- The unit selector must be a number type input.
+        (ok) 3- The unit selector must be a number type input.
 The button + (add object) must be on the left side of the selector, and the button - (remove object), on the right side.

-        4- When hitting the unit selector buttons, the number of objects should get updated.
+        (ok) 4- When hitting the unit selector buttons, the number of objects should get updated.

         5- When refreshing, the data are retained (the number of objects ordered is not reset).